Denis Newman-Griffis, PhD

 I'm a researcher interested in language and information, and how we can use computers to study both of them.

-I'm currently a postdoc at the University of Pittsburgh, digging into what it looks like to build practical natural language processing (NLP) methods for health and disability information.
+At the University of Pittsburgh, I worked on defining what's involved in building practical natural language processing (NLP) methods for health and disability information.

 At the Ohio State University, I studied representation learning technologies for modeling the semantics of new and emerging information domains.